surajitsaikia27/Vector_robot_ObjectDetection/README.md

 - python vector_objectDetection.py

-Now, the robot will grab a picture and will analyze the image to discover what all objects are present in the image using a deep learning based object detection algorithm.
+Now, the robot will grab a picture and will analyze the image to discover what all objects are present  using a deep learning based object detection algorithm.